 Each course must have a medical director who is available for consultation during the course.
 The course medical director acknowledges accountability by being familiar with all course content and ensuring the course is taught per guidelines of the Chapter’s policy and procedures and ITLS International.

 When the course medical director is not on‐site, each course must have a designated affiliate faculty provide the necessary quality assurance, overall responsibility, and assures adherence to ITLS standards.

 This policy sets the minimum which Chapters and Training Centres must meet.
 Your local Chapter or Training Centre may continue to require that course medical directors be on site at all times during a course.
 The policy should be included in its policy and procedure manual.

 All ITLS courses must use the official ITLS written exams provided to them by their local Chapter or Training Centre.
 Exams may be translated as needed but the content of the exams may not be changed.
-Students should be allowed 60 minutes to complete the 50 question written exam.

 Students who fail only the patient assessment skills test will usually be retested on the same day (time permitting) or given the opportunity to retest within 6 weeks.
 It is strongly recommended that there be two evaluators for a patient assessment retest.
 If possible, the evaluator who initially rated the student as “inadequate” should not conduct the retest.
 Students may not retest in order to raise a passing grade.